Wheelers Hill

 The labour market strength in Wheelers Hill positions it well ahead of most Australian regions

 Wheelers Hill has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 1.8%, lower than Greater Melbourne's 4.6%.
+Its unemployment rate was 1.8% as of June 2025, which is lower than Greater Melbourne's rate of 4.6%.

-Over the past year, employment grew by an estimated 4.1%.
-As of June 2025, 10,542 residents are employed, with a participation rate of 53.4% compared to Greater Melbourne's 64.1%.
-Key industries include health care & social assistance, professional & technical services, and retail trade.
-Wholesale trade shows strong specialization with an employment share 1.6 times the regional level, while transport, postal & warehousing is lower at 3.1% versus the regional average of 5.2%.
+The area experienced an estimated employment growth of 4.1% over the past year.
+As of June 2025, 10,542 residents were employed with a workforce participation rate of 53.4%, compared to Greater Melbourne's 64.1%.
+Employment is concentrated in health care & social assistance, professional & technical services, and retail trade.
+Wholesale trade shows strong specialization with an employment share of 1.6 times the regional level, while transport, postal & warehousing has lower representation at 3.1% versus the regional average of 5.2%.

-Over the year to June 2025, employment increased by 4.1%, labour force by 4.4%, raising unemployment by 0.2 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.5%, with unemployment rising by 0.5 percentage points.
-State-level data to Sep-25 shows Victoria's employment grew by 1.08% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wheelers Hill's employment mix suggests local growth of approximately 6.7%% over five years and 13.7% over ten years.
+Employment increased by 4.1% over the 12 months to June 2025, while labour force increased by 4.4%, causing the unemployment rate to rise by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wheelers Hill's employment mix suggests local growth of approximately 6.7% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment